Sub6/jekyll-website/_posts/2021-05-11-yunohost-linode.md

 Now what is left for you to do if you like:

+I strongly advise you setup your DNS configuration with your Domain provider, prior to doing anything else.

 1. Setup and connect your Domains [More Informations](https://yunohost.org/de/dns_config)
 2. Generate your Lets Encrypt Certificates.
 [More Informations](https://yunohost.org/de/certificate)
 3. Install all the applications you want, setup Users and play around